 - Decrease the scarring or cirrhosis

-- Stop the passing of HCV to others.
+- To prevent the passing of HCV to others.

 However, the treatment largely varies with the genotype of the virus and its total damage to the patient’s body.

 - The treatment of hepatitis C patients is effective whenever they treat the patient using combined therapy.
 That is, these drugs are used in combination in order to treat the disease and bring a better outcome to the patient.
 When ombitasvir is mixed with dasabuvir and paritaprevir gives about 80-85% relief from Hepatitis -C and may almost cure it.

 - Another drug is ribavirin.
 It is taken from the mouth as it is in the form of a capsule, trustworthy companies which make ribavirin are Rebetol, Copegus, and ribasphere, and the patient can find all these at a local chemist’s shop.

 - For these medications and treatments, insurance providers may give the patient some selected percent of insurance.

 - The doctor prescribes the course of these medicines, and a blood test is repeated once it’s over.
 If it contains some percent of the virus, then further tests and medicines will be prescribed accordingly.

 What are the complications associated with hepatitis C?

 The two major complications are cirrhosis and liver damage.

 Cirrhosis further causes complications like: